aschey/Dendron/README.md

 **Ex:** `'aa'.length[];`

-Append: Adds an element to the end of the object
+`append`: Adds an element to the end of the object

 **Ex:** `#[1 2 3].append[4];`

-Insert: Inserts an element at the specified index
+`insert`: Inserts an element at the specified index

-First param: object to insert
+**First param:** object to insert

-Second param: index at which to insert
+**Second param:** index at which to insert

 **Ex:** `'aa'.insert['bb' 1];`

-Remove: Finds the specified substring or element and removes it from the object
+`remove`: Finds the specified substring or element and removes it from the object

 **Ex:** #[1 2 3].remove[2];

-RemoveAt: Removes the elements from the specified index or indexes.
+`RemoveAt`: Removes the elements from the specified index or indexes.
 If no end index is specified, only the element at the start index will be removed.

-First param: start index (inclusive)
+**First param:** start index (inclusive)

-Second param (optional): end index (exclusive)
+**Second param (optional):** end index (exclusive)

 **Ex1:** `'aaa'.removeAt[1];`

 **Ex2:** `'aaa'.removeAt[1 3];`

 ## Invoke
-The "invoke" function is used to invoke a lambda or a function returned from another function.
+The `invoke` function is used to invoke a lambda or a function returned from another function.
 This is an alternative to storing the pointer in a variable and calling it from there.

 **Ex1**